alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging.md

 message "forwarding",
 or "replying",
 or "quoting",
-where a participant
+where a message's participant
 may freshly send
-older object references and keys that permit "current" participants to access PCASM from which they were previously excluded.
+the message's object references and keys to enable "new, current" participants to access PCASM from which they were previously excluded.